Centers, Institutes and Special Offices

 The Global Learning Center (GLC) complements the Department of Languages, Literatures and Cultures (LLC) by reinforcing students’ foreign language studies and promoting diversity and intercultural appreciation.
 Located in 202/203 Fahy Hall, the GLC houses two technology-enhanced learning spaces for classes, lectures, film screenings, club meetings, and other events.
 Students can receive free tutoring for all the languages taught at the University.
 Online resources include language study support, scholarship and study abroad opportunities, information on how to leverage language experience for professional purposes, and a variety of other topics.
 LLC faculty draw on the GLC’s extensive foreign film library to supplement their course curriculums.

 The GLC hosts various enrichment programs aimed at supporting students’ language study and cultural awareness.
-The Peer-Assisted Language Support (PALS) program (https://www.shu.edu/global-learning-center/language-conversation-partners.cfm) pairs student volunteers who are native and advanced speakers of other languages with LLC students seeking conversation partners for further language development in a relaxed, non-threatening setting.
-Other programming includes foreign film screenings and festivals, language exchange coffee house events, and more.
-The GLC supports other SHU entities’ culture- and language-related activities, including SHU-ESL students and the annual Japan Week festival.
+The Peer-Assisted Language Support (PALS) program pairs student volunteers who are native and advanced speakers of other languages with LLC students seeking conversation partners in a relaxed setting.
+The GLC also partners with the Office of International Programs (OIP) to run the Global Friends program, which connects domestic volunteers with new international students for friendship and welcoming.
+Other GLC programming includes foreign film screenings and festivals, language exchange “coffee house” events, and more.
+The GLC supports other SHU entities’ culture- and language-related activities, including the Languages & Cultures Club, SHU-ESL students, the Unanue Institute, and the annual Japan Week festival, to name a few.

-The Director of the GLC facilitates the language placement test for students fulfilling their Core Curriculum requirements.
-Direct all placement test questions to languageplacement@shu.edu, or visit https://www.shu.edu/global-learning-center/language-placement-testing.cfm for more information.
+The Director of the GLC facilitates the Language Placement Test for students fulfilling their Core Curriculum requirements.
+Direct all placement test questions to languageplacement@shu.edu, or visit the website for more information.

 Market Research Center